-We evaluate inversion attacks on two widely used face recognition models: FaceNet~\cite{schroff2015facenet} and ArcFace~\cite{deng2019arcface}; as well as two inversion-resilient models: DCTDP~\cite{ji2022privacy} and PartialFace~\cite{mi2023privacy}, both designed to mitigate inversion.
+\textbf{A. Face Recognition Models.} We evaluate inversion attacks on two widely used face recognition models: FaceNet~\cite{schroff2015facenet} and ArcFace~\cite{deng2019arcface}; as well as two inversion-resilient models: DCTDP~\cite{ji2022privacy} and PartialFace~\cite{mi2023privacy}, both designed to mitigate inversion.
 Decision thresholds are set at the minimum EER for each model, as detailed in \cref{tab_settings}.